AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/06.low-level-settings/docs.en.md

   **pref.samsungpay.autopause.enable**

-Adguard will pause protection while Samsung Pay app is foreground.
+AdGuard will pause protection while Samsung Pay app is in the foreground.

   **pref.dns.bootstrap**